deigote/feed-my-files/README.md

 ## How

-You can lunch Feed My Files using a command like the following from the project's directory:
+You can launch Feed My Files using a command like the following from the project's directory:

 ```
 ./gradlew buildFeeds \